 Experts say interesting and thoroughly thought out slides increase the effectiveness of public speeches by 30%.
 Nevertheless, some presenters prepare their keynotes in a rush.
 On the contrary, they might run into another extreme – make their slides too “beautiful”.
 This results in loss of effectiveness of the whole webinar.
 How to find the balance and create slides that attract the audience’s attention and persuade it?
-How to make great webinar presentation?
+How to make a great webinar presentation?

 Step 1.
 Elaborate presentation structure